Beaumont mother and grandmother charged in hoax kidnapping of seven year-old

-BEAUMONT - A Beaumont mother and grandmother have been arrested and charged in what police say was a staged kidnapping involving the mother's seven year-old daughter.
+BEAUMONT - The Beaumont grandmother who assisted in what police say was a staged kidnapping posted a 1,000 dollar bond out of Jefferson county jail.

+Her daughter, 25 year-old Tiffany Hawkins remains in Jail with a bond set for 1,000 dollars but also has to pay a 400 dollar fine.

+"Truly I apologize for putting my baby in at the end of the day I'm going to take responsibility," said Hawkins.

 Tiffany Shanta Hawkins, 25, and Brandy Shantha Springer, 38, both of Beaumont, were charged Wednesday with filing a false report after admitting to police that they staged a kidnapping with Hawkins' seven year-old daughter last week according to a release from the Beaumont Police Department.